Case Status: Filed

 We sued in federal court to challenge the weaponization, pervasive bias, and widespread dysfunction of the nation's immigration court system.

 On December 18, 2019, Innovation Law Lab and our partners sued in federal court to challenge the weaponization of the nation’s immigration court system to serve the Trump administration’s anti-immigrant agenda.
-The complaint alleges that the President, Attorney General, and other members of the executive branch have failed to establish a fair immigration court system in which Law Lab and our partners can provide meaningful legal representation to their asylum-seeking clients.
-The lawsuit asks the court to halt unlawful policies that undermine impartial adjudication in immigration court and to order Defendants to take corrective action to ensure that the immigration court system operates in accordance with law.
+The complaint alleged that the President, Attorney General, and other members of the executive branch have failed to establish a fair immigration court system in which Law Lab and our partners can provide meaningful legal representation to their asylum-seeking clients.
+The lawsuit asked the court to halt unlawful policies that undermine impartial adjudication in immigration court and to order Defendants to take corrective action to ensure that the immigration court system operates in accordance with law.

 - Areas that have become known as “asylum-free zones,” where virtually no asylum claims have been granted for the past several years.

 The lawsuit was filed in the District Court for the District of Oregon on behalf of Plaintiffs Innovation Law Lab, Southern Poverty Law Center, Las Americas Immigrant Advocacy Center, Asylum Seeker Advocacy Project (ASAP), Catholic Legal Immigration Network, Inc. (CLINIC), and Santa Fe Dreamers Project (SFDP).
-Counsel for Plaintiffs are Innovation Law Lab and Southern Poverty Law Center, with pro bono support from Perkins Coie LLP.
+Counsel for Plaintiffs were Innovation Law Lab and Southern Poverty Law Center, with pro bono support from Perkins Coie LLP.

 UPDATE: On December 27, 2021, Judge Immergut dismissed our remaining legal claims without prejudice.